deepset-ai/haystack-home/content/blog/multimodal-embeddings-gemini-haystack/index.md

     Recommend videos or images based on textual descriptions.

-To learn more about working with multimodal data in Haystack, check out the tutorial on [**Creating Vision + Text RAG Pipelines**](https://haystack.deepset.ai/tutorials/46_multimodal_rag).
+To learn more about working with multimodal data in Haystack, check out the tutorial on [Creating Vision + Text RAG Pipelines](https://haystack.deepset.ai/tutorials/46_multimodal_rag).

 ## What’s Next